smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 You can list the buckets of your project in [Navigation menu / Storage / Browser](https://console.cloud.google.com/storage/browser).

 💡 You should use the `train_1k.csv` training file in order to allow you to test the upload and the model training quickly.
-But eventually you are going to want to upload the full dataset in order to create an better model.
+But eventually you are going to want to upload the full dataset in order to create a better model.

 There are 2 ways to create a bucket: